Azure-Samples/azuresandbox/terraform-azurerm-vnet-shared/README.md

 azurerm_subnet.vnet_shared_01_subnets["snet-adds-01"] | The default address prefix for this subnet is 10.1.1.0/24 which includes the private ip address for *azurerm_windows_virtual_machine.vm_adds*.
 A network security group is associated with this subnet that permits ingress and egress from virtual networks, and egress to the Internet. azurerm_bastion_host.bastion_host_01 (bst&#x2011;xxxxxxxxxxxxxxxx&#x2011;1) | Used for secure RDP and SSH access to VMs.
+[azurerm_subnet.vnet_shared_01_subnets["snet-misc-01"]| The default address prefix for this subnet is 10.1.2.0/24 and is intended for use by optional configurations which require connectivity in the shared services virtual network.
-[azurerm_subnet.vnet_shared_01_subnets["snet-misc-01"]| The default address prefix for this subnet is 10.1.2.0/24 and is intended for use by optional configurations which require connectivity in the shared services virtual network. random_id.bastion_host_01_name | Used to generate a random name for *azurerm_bastion_host.bastion_host_01*. azurerm_public_ip.bastion_host_01 (pip&#x2011;xxxxxxxxxxxxxxxx&#x2011;1) | Public ip used by *azurerm_bastion_host.bastion_host_01*. random_id.public_ip_bastion_host_01_name | Used to generate a random name for *azurerm_public_ip.bastion_host_01*.
+[azurerm_subnet.vnet_shared_01_subnets["snet-misc-02"]| The default address prefix for this subnet is 10.1.3.0/24 and is intended for use by optional configurations which require connectivity in the shared services virtual network. random_id.bastion_host_01_name | Used to generate a random name for *azurerm_bastion_host.bastion_host_01*. azurerm_public_ip.bastion_host_01 (pip&#x2011;xxxxxxxxxxxxxxxx&#x2011;1) | Public ip used by *azurerm_bastion_host.bastion_host_01*. random_id.public_ip_bastion_host_01_name | Used to generate a random name for *azurerm_public_ip.bastion_host_01*.